sighupio/fury-kubernetes-networking/katalog/ip-masq/README.md

 This is useful in environments that expect to only receive packets from node IP addresses.

-You can read more about this in the following link [https://cloud.google.com/kubernetes-engine/docs][kubeengine-docs]
+You can read more about this at the following link [https://cloud.google.com/kubernetes-engine/docs][kubeengine-docs]

 ## Image repository and tag